 Take into account, for instance, that you’re no longer spending as much on gas and car maintenance, since you’re no longer commuting to and from the office.
 (You may be able to cut your car insurance costs, too.)
 You can find a good budget app to help you.

 Don’t forget to think long term by setting aside money for emergencies, insurance costs, and retirement.
 Building your credit is another worthwhile long-term goal and something you can do to ensure you can borrow money when you need it.
-Start by ordering a free copy of your credit report and seeing where you stand.
+Start by ordering a free copy of your credit report and seeing where you stand and what you may qualify for with this title loan calculator.

 Set boundaries with time and space